overleaf/toolkit/doc/docker-compose-to-toolkit-migration.md

 The desired Server Pro/Community Edition version number is set in the **config/version** file.
 The Toolkit requires a specific version number like "**4.2.3**".
 In case you are using `latest`, you can use `bin/images` to find the image id of your local `latest` version, then use the release notes for [2.x](https://github.com/overleaf/overleaf/wiki/Release-Notes-2.0), [3.x](https://github.com/overleaf/overleaf/wiki/Release-Notes-3.x.x), [4.x](https://github.com/overleaf/overleaf/wiki/Release-Notes--4.x.x) or [5.x](https://github.com/overleaf/overleaf/wiki/Release-Notes-5.x.x) to map the image id to the version.

-If you are sourcing the image from your own internal registry you can override the image the Toolkit uses by setting `SHARELATEX_IMAGE_NAME`.
+If you are sourcing the image from your own internal registry you can override the image the Toolkit uses by setting `OVERLEAF_IMAGE_NAME`.
 You do not need to specify the tag as the Toolkit will automatically add it based on your **config/version** file.

 ## Configuring external access ##

 By default, Overleaf will listen on **127.0.0.1:80**, only allowing traffic from the Docker host machine.

-To allow external access, you’ll need to set the `SHARELATEX_LISTEN_IP` and `SHARELATEX_PORT` in the **config/overleaf.rc** file.
+To allow external access, you’ll need to set the `OVERLEAF_LISTEN_IP` and `OVERLEAF_PORT` in the **config/overleaf.rc** file.

 ## Environment variable migration ##